zarf-dev/proposals/0032-support-ipv6/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

+Kubeneretes 1.33 has made [NFTables](https://kubernetes.io/blog/2025/02/28/nftables-kube-proxy/) generally available.
+The NFTables designers have made the explicit choice to stop making Nodeport services accessible one 127.0.0.1 (https://kubernetes.io/docs/reference/networking/virtual-ips/#migrating-from-iptables-mode-to-nftables).
+NFtables are not on by default, however we can expect distros, especially secure or performance focused distros, to start adopting NFTables by defualt in the coming months or years.
+It's important for the Zarf registry to work by default in these distros.

+The current nodeport service solution does not work with IPV6.
 There is a mandate ([wayback machine link because white house site is flaky ATM](https://web.archive.org/web/20250116092323/https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)) for government agencys to migrate to IPv6 single stack by end of fiscal year (FY) 2025.

-Unfortunately at the moment, Zarf does not work properly in an IPv6-only Kubernetes cluster.
+Given how often Zarf is used in government environments it's important IPV6 is enabled.

+Zarf does not work by default on certain distros such as talso and OpenShift (I need to verify openshift works with IPV6)

 ### Goals